emulatalk1/ordermanagementRESTAPI/README.md

 | `POST` | `http://localhost:8080/order` | Creates a new order based on the payload contained in the request body | <ul><li>`201 Created` if order successfully created</li></ul> |
 | `PUT` | `http://localhost:8080/order/{id}` | Updated an existing order with the data contained in the request body | <ul><li>`200 OK` if order successfully updated</li><li>`404 Not Found` if order does not exist</li></ul> |
 | `DELETE` | `http://localhost:8080/order/{id}` | Deletes an existing order that corresponds to the supplied order ID | <ul><li>`203 No Content` if order successfully deleted</li><li>`404 Not Found` if order does not exist</li></ul> |

+## A plan of action to create app

+1. Implement the domain model:
+- [ ] Create the Order domain class.

+2. Implement the data source layer:
+- [ ] Create an in-memory database.
+- [ ] Implement the CRUD operations for the Order domain class.

+3. Implement the presentation layer:
+- [ ] Create the REST endpoints.
+- [ ] Create the Order resource.
+- [ ] Create assembler to construct an Order resource with proper HATEOAS links.

+4. Pull the application together:
+- [ ] Create the main method that will run the application.